isomerpages/govtech-corp/media/technews/_posts/2024-11-14-post-AI in Cybersecurity: Fighting Scams with AI and Overcoming Data Poisoning.md

 <p>This statement from Google’s Chief Executive only reinforces what we already
 know: that AI is here to stay and will continue to change the way we live our lives.
-Despite the endless possibilities of AI for good, we have already seen how it is <a href="https://www.channelnewsasia.com/singapore/ai-phishing-attempts-cyber-attacks-technology-scams-deepfakes-ransomware-4506631" rel="noopener noreferrer nofollow" target="_blank">used for the wrong purposes</a> — the enhancement of scam messages and calls, malware, phishing emails, deepfake videos, etc.</p>
+Despite the endless possibilities of AI for good, we have already seen how it is <a href="https://www.channelnewsasia.com/singapore/ai-phishing-attempts-cyber-attacks-technology-scams-deepfakes-ransomware-4506631" rel="noopener noreferrer nofollow" target="_blank">used for the wrong purposes</a>—the enhancement of scam messages and calls, malware, phishing emails, deepfake videos, etc.</p>
 <p>Nonetheless, there are signs that not all hope is lost, and AI can indeed
 be used for public good, like ensuring a safer digital cyberspace for online